Join us for a celebration of the life and work of Raja Ram Mohan Roy who is regarded as one of the Fathers of Modern Indian.

 The Rajah’s rare and beautiful tomb is now a listed monument and has long been a place of pilgrimage for Bengalis and Indians.
 Repaired and conserved in 2008 it is now the site of a commemorative ceremony held on the Sunday nearest the anniversary of the Rajah’s death, on 27th September 1833.

 This event will include some prayers, singing, performance plus a few short talks in the Anglican Chapel.
+The event begins at the Raja’s memorial on Ceremonial Way.
+Parking is limited on site and the ceremonial way will be partly closed during the event.

 Please feel free to bring offerings of flowers to leave at the memorial.